rubygems/rubygems/POLICIES.md

 *   Confirm all PRs that you want backported are properly tagged with `rubygems:
     <type>` or `bundler: <type>` labels at GitHub.
-*   Run `rake prepare_release[<target_version>]`, create a PR and merge it to the stable branch once CI passes.
+*   Run `rake prepare_release[<target_version>]`.
+This will create a PR to the stable branch with the backports included in the release, and proper changelogs and version bumps.
+It will also create a PR to merge release changelogs into master.
-*   Switch to the stable branch and pull the PR just merged.
+*   Once CI passes, merge the release PR, switch to the stable branch and pull the PR just merged.
 *   Release `bundler` with `(cd bundler && bin/rake release)`.
 *   Release `rubygems` with `rake release`.